 - Wechsler Intelligence Scale for Children Fifth Edition (WISC-V) or Wechsler Adult Intelligence Scale (WAIS)

 - Vineland Adaptive Behaviour Scales Third Edition (Vineland-3)

 - Social and emotional screeners (e.g. Child Behavioural Checklist and/or Social Responsiveness Scale Second Edition)

 - Play-based observation in the clinic and/or naturalistic observation at home or school, if necessary

-ASD assessments are offered for children and adolescents aged 6 – 16-years-old, although ASD assessments without cognitive assessment may also be offered for adults.
+ASD assessments are offered for children, adolescents and adults.
 A screening process is in place to ensure suitability for ASD assessment within the scope of what we are able to offer at Align Psychology.

 ID involves low general intellectual functioning and significant challenges with adaptive behaviour (i.e. everyday living skills).
-An assessment for ID involves a cognitive assessment using the Wechsler Intelligence Scale for Children 5th edition (WISC-V) and an adaptive behaviour assessment using the Vineland Adaptive Behaviour Scales Third Edition (Vineland-3).
+An assessment for ID involves a cognitive assessment using the Wechsler Intelligence Scale for Children 5th edition (WISC-V) or the Wechsler Adult Intelligence Scale (WAIS) and an adaptive behaviour assessment using the Vineland Adaptive Behaviour Scales Third Edition (Vineland-3).
 Other assessments may also be included at the clinician’s discretion.
-ID assessments are available for children aged from 6 – 16-years-old.
+ID assessments are available for individuals aged from 6 years to adulthood.